Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 and provide a space to note the student identifier for each child.
-If a child reaches an enumerator and the index card does not yet provide a student ID number (a 6-digit combination of letters already generated by Tangerine, e.g., XCVRRR), the enumerator must generate a new ID, AND copy it to the student‘s index card.
+If a child reaches an enumerator and the index card does not yet provide a student ID number (a 6-digit combination of letters already generated by Tangerine, e.g., XCVRRR), the enumerator must generate a new ID and copy it to the student‘s index card.
 Thus, the enumerators of the second/third assessment can look at the index card and just copy the student ID by typing it into the relevant field in Tangerine instead of